LS2 MX701 Explorer Carbon Frontier (Titanium/Red) Helmet

 Visor

 The visor has very good optics & outward vision, with the Pinlock 70 MaxVision not quite matching the visor's crystal clear optics & adding a slight yellow hue.
-It operates with a quality damped movement that holds a part open position well, at least without direct wind blast & has a solid detent stop when fully opened + a press button lock when fully closed...it should hold a slightly opened position to help minimize fogging, but does not have an anti-fogging detent position to hold the visor slightly open, which seems to be common with many manufacturers.
+It operates with a quality damped movement that holds a part open position well, at least without direct wind blast & has a solid detent stop when fully opened + a press button lock when fully closed...it should hold a slightly opened position to help minimize fogging, but does not have an anti-fogging detent position to hold the visor slightly open, which seems to be a common critique with many manufacturers.

 Tinted Drop Down Sun Visor

 It also features an internal drop down dark sun visor with good coverage activated via a slider located on the bottom left side of the helmet.
 The only nit pik would be for it to extend slightly lower so that the cut off was not at the same level as my instruments...but acknowledge that manufacturers have to leave enough room to clear various nose bridge sizes & shapes while still being able to retract the entire visor within the interior of the helmet.
+Sun Visor replacement is tool less with the visor ends snapping into place when it is in the down position (install video is available on the LS2 website).
+Time will tell how durable the activation system is as some degrade with dust & age & there have been reports of the sun visor hanging up on the internal channel...perhaps a blast of compressed air may correct the issue until pad & liner removal & thorough cleaning can be done, something that is recommended annually or as needed to refresh the helmet & components.

 Quick Release Adjustable Chin Strap Latch System

 It has a ratchet style metal quick release chin strap mechanism (see pic below) with a magnetically secured quick release tab providing very convenient operation & adjustment that can be done wearing gloves instead of the standard D-ring system fitted in the USA.
-Most regions outside the US seem to be fitted with the more convenient quick release latch system.
+Most regions outside the US seem to be fitted with the quick release latch system.
 LS2 spec'd a conventional adjustable chin strap attaching the male end of the latch in conjunction with about 2.54 cm or 1" of separate latch adjustment range & wrapped the female quick release buckle in plush material that extends over the latch end for comfort.

-Interior Nose Piece & Chin Curtain
+Roomy Chin Bar, Interior Nose Guard & Chin Curtain

 3 Position 1 Handed Adjustable Peak